KC Ohaebosim: Early life and education

-Ohaebosim was born on December 27, 1978, the son of Nigeria-born Dr. Linus Ohaebosim.
-His father, who delivered over a thousand babies over a 41-year period, had completed part of his residency in Kansas City before establishing his career in Wichita.
+Ohaebosim was born in Wichita, Kansas, the son of Nigeria-born Dr. Linus Ohaebosim.
+His father, who delivered over a thousand babies over a 41-year period, completed part of his residency in Kansas City before establishing his career in Wichita.
 KC Ohaebosim's mother is a registered nurse.
 He has four siblings.

-KC Ohaebosim received his early education in Nigeria, and later attended Wichita High School.
-He went on to receive his undergraduate education at Wichita State University.
+KC Ohaebosim received his early education in Nigeria and later attended Wichita Heights High School.
+He earned a Bachelor of Science degree in information technology from Wichita State University.
 As a college student, he was a member of the Alpha Phi Alpha fraternity, an African-American fraternity.
-In 2005, he graduated with a degree in business administration from Newman University in Wichita.
+In 2005, he graduated with a master's degree in business administration from Newman University in Wichita.

-Political career
+Career

-Candidacies for the Kansas State Senate
+Kansas State Senate

 In 2008, Ohaebosim unsuccessfully ran for a seat in the Kansas Senate, losing the Democratic primary to Oletha Faust-Goudeau, who won with over 70% of the vote.
 Ohaebosim filed for a rematch against Faust-Goueau in the 2012 election.
 He lost the rematch by approximately 78.4% to 21.5%.